atomone-hub/govgen-genesis/README.md

 The script will also fund validator accounts that did not exist initially with a 25 $GOVGEN balance to provide funds for operations.
-Validator accounts that already exists and do not have at least 25 $GOVGEN are also topped off to reach that initial balance.
+Validator accounts that already exist and do not have at least 25 $GOVGEN are also topped off to reach that initial balance.